Document Destruction, Personal Identifying Information

 - financial transaction device

-Each public or private entity that uses documents containing personal identifying information shall develop a policy for the destruction or proper document disposal of paper documents containing personal identifying information.
+Each public or private entity that uses documents containing personal identifying information shall develop a written policy for the destruction or proper document disposal of paper and electronic documents containing personal identifying information.

-If a recycler or disposal firm is used for handling documents, the contract must require the recycler, storage or disposal firm is not required to verify that the documents it received for document disposal or recycling have been properly destroyed or disposed of, unless specifically stated by the contract.
+If a third-party recycler, storage or disposal firm is used for handling documents, the contract must require the recycler, storage or disposal firm to follow reasonable security procedures to protect PII until the documents have been properly destroyed or otherwise disposed of.

-In addition to Colorado laws on document destruction, there are federal laws to follow.
-Health Insurance Portability and Accountability Act (HIPAA), Financial Services Modernization Act (Gramm-Leach-Bliley), and the Fair and Accurate Credit Transactions Act (FACTA).
+In addition to Colorado laws on document destruction, there are federal laws to follow including the Health Insurance Portability and Accountability Act (HIPAA), Financial Services Modernization Act (Gramm-Leach-Bliley), and the Fair and Accurate Credit Transactions Act (FACTA).